 Why Central Japan’s Festivals Are Special

 Central Japan does not appear on the famous “Three Great Festivals of Japan” list (Gion Matsuri, Tenjin Matsuri, and Kanda Matsuri all sit elsewhere), but it is one of the most culturally dense festival regions in the country, with multiple festivals registered as UNESCO Intangible Cultural Heritage.
-The Takayama Festival (Gifu), Gujo Odori (Gifu), Nagahama Hikiyama Festival (Shiga), and the Owari Tsushima Tennou Festival (Aichi) are all still actively held today after 500 years or more of continuous tradition dating back to the Edo period.
+The Takayama Festival (Gifu), Gujo Odori (Gifu), Nagahama Hikiyama Festival (Shiga), and the Owari Tsushima Tennou Festival (Aichi) are all still actively held today, carrying traditions that run back roughly 400 to 600 years.

 Nagoya is also unusually strong in modern, urban-style festivals.
 The city is the birthplace of the World Cosplay Summit (August) and Nippon Domannaka Matsuri (Domatsuri, late August) — internationally oriented urban festivals that began in recent decades.
 The coexistence of deep tradition and active reinvention is what defines Central Japan’s festival culture.

 Source: Agency for Cultural Affairs — Important Intangible Folk Cultural Properties.
-The float ceremonies of the Takayama Festival, Gujo Odori, and the Makiwara boat ceremony of the Owari Tsushima Tennou Festival are all designated as Important Intangible Folk Cultural Properties of Japan.
+The float ceremonies of the Takayama Festival, Gujo Odori, and the danjiri-bune (chariot-boat) ceremony of the Owari Tsushima Tennou Festival are all designated as Important Intangible Folk Cultural Properties of Japan.

 Source: UNESCO Intangible Cultural Heritage.
 The “Yama, Hoko, Yatai float festivals in Japan” were inscribed in 2016, including the Takayama Festival float ceremonies and the Owari Tsushima Tennou Festival’s pleasure-boat ceremony.